antor44/livestream_video/README.md

 "Playlist4Whisper" is an application that displays a playlist for "livestream_video.sh".
 It plays an online video and uses AI technology to transcribe the audio into text.
 It supports multi-instance and multi-user execution, and allows for changing options per channel and global options.

-Author: Antonio R. Version: 1.64 License: GPL 3.0
+Author: Antonio R. Version: 1.68 License: GPL 3.0

 Usage:

 python playlist4whisper.py

--Support for IPTV, YouTube and Twitch
+-Support for IPTV, YouTube, Twitch, and many others

-The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, and playlist_twitch.m3u, and will store options in config_xxx.json.
+The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, playlist_twitch.m3u, and playlist_others.m3u
+ and will store options in config_xxx.json.

-When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, and config_twitch.json.
+When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, config_twitch.json and config_others.json.

 For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.